awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-tagging.md

 + The maximum number of tags that you can add or remove using a single call is 25\.
 + The maximum key length is 127 Unicode characters\.
 + The maximum value length is 255 Unicode characters\.
-+ Tag keys and values are case sensitive\.
++ Tag keys and values are case\-sensitive\.
 + Do not use the `aws:` prefix in your tag names or values, because it is reserved for AWS use\.
 You can't edit or delete tag names or values with this prefix, and they do not count against toward your limit of tags per Auto Scaling group\.

 You can add tags to your Auto Scaling group when you create it or when you update it\.
 You can remove tags from your Auto Scaling group at any time\.
 For information about assigning tags when you create your Auto Scaling group, see [Step 2: Create an Auto Scaling Group](GettingStartedTutorial.md#gs-create-asg)\.

 ## Tagging Lifecycle<a name="tag-lifecycle"></a>

-If you have opted to propagate tags to your Auto Scaling instances, the tags are managed as follows:
+If you have opted to propagate tags to your Amazon EC2 instances, the tags are managed as follows:
 + When an Auto Scaling group launches instances, it adds the tags to the instances\.
 In addition, it adds a tag with a key of `aws:autoscaling:groupName` and a value of the name of the Auto Scaling group\.
 + When you attach existing instances, the Auto Scaling group adds the tags to the instances, overwriting any existing tags with the same tag key\.
 In addition, it adds a tag with a key of `aws:autoscaling:groupName` and a value of the name of the Auto Scaling group\.
 + When you detach an instance from an Auto Scaling group, it removes only the `aws:autoscaling:groupName` tag\.